nishan7/nishan7/README.md

 - 🔭 I’m currently working on Movie Recommendation Project
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m currently improving my skill in Data Structure and Algorithms
 - 👯 I’m looking to collaborate on any Machine Learning or Data Science projects.
-- 🤔 I’m looking for help to learn ML and DS better
+- 🤔 I’m looking for help to start a career as Software Developer.
-- 💬 Ask me about Python, Recommender System and  Machine Learning
+- 💬 Ask me about Python
 - 📫 How to reach me: You can contact me directly in my mail [paudelnishan55@gmail.com](mailto:paudelnishan55@gmail.com)
 - ⚡ Fun fact: Love volleyball but really suck at it